folio-org/stripes-components/lib/Card/readme.md

 # Card

 Renders a card with a header and body content.
-Different styles can be selected using the `cardStyle` prop.
+Different styles can be applied using a combination of the `cardStyle`, `hasMargin` and `roundedBorder` props.
+Classes can be applied using the various classname props.

 ## Basic Usage